Adopt a Spot and clean your community!

 - Invite attendees to support your clean up efforts.
 Use the Adopt-A-Spot Invite and Safety Guidelines Template

 - Use the Adopt-A-Spot Sign Up Sheet to track additional participants

 Step 2: Map It Out

 Look at a map of your school or neighborhood.
 Make a list of areas that are full of litter and can be “up for adoption”.

-It’s amazing how much more people care about something once they’ve given it a name.
+It’s amazing how much more we care about something once we’ve given it a name.
 Just like you would name a pet, naming “your” spot can build a real feeling of ownership and pride.
 (Plus, it’s fun!)

 Step 3: Prepare Your Materials

 Gather your litter collection supplies and choose an accessible location where they can be stored.